acdcjunior/acdcjunior.github.io/_posts/2016-03-20-typescript-cast-object-to-other-type-or-instanceof.md

 myObject = otherObject as TypeA;    // using as keyword
 ```

-Both ways have the same (compile-time, not runtime) outcome.
+Both ways have the same (compile-time) outcome.

 <br>